 Impact on Different Levels

-With its steady influence on the dealer principals, general managers and investors, the Dealer Academy has instigated an observable impact on leadership behavior, retention rates, strategic priorities, KPI-related process optimization and – above all – on customer centric activities that consequently lead to better employee survey grades, improved Porsche AG passion reports and higher values on the Customer Satisfaction Indices.
+With its steady influence on the dealer principals, general managers and investors, the Dealer Academy has instigated an observable impact on leadership behaviour, retention rates, strategic priorities, KPI-related process optimization and – above all – on customer centric activities that consequently lead to better employee survey grades, improved Porsche AG passion reports and higher values on the Customer Satisfaction Indices.
 Altogether, these measures lead to a holistically better performance of the Porsche Centre and improved sales and after sales figures in the respective markets of participants.

 Effect on the General Manager